Managing Your E-Mail

 Designated office managers and academic coordinators throughout the campus, who are in frequent contact with College Archives staff to establish and administer retention schedules, have a broad knowledge about the filing practices within your unit and can help with these decisions.
 Consult them first.

 College Archives staff are also available to provide guidance and advice about managing your e-mail files.
-Contact Caroline Moseley (link) for assistance.
+Contact Meagan Doyle for assistance.

 How should I save valuable e-mail?